• Skip to primary navigation

 • ¼ cup red onion diced (optional)

-• 2 Tbsp coconut flakes
+• 2 tablespoon coconut flakes

 For the Creamy Cashew Dressing